igorcasmarques/igorcasmarques.github.io/my-story/14-from-amherst-to-curitiba.md

 ## "Express" entry

-In the span of a single week in the spring of 2020, Vero and I went from hoping things would magically work out in the US to losing all hope to wholeheartedly deciding to go to Canada instead.
+In the span of a week in the spring of 2020, Vero and I went from hoping things would miraculously work out in the US to losing all hope to wholeheartedly deciding to go to Canada instead.

-As soon as we had made this decision, Vero started reading every blog post and government webpage she could find about the immigration process.
-When she didn't understand something, she'd pop the question in one of the Facebook groups that she'd joined and get an answer in minutes, thanks to beauty bias.[^1]
+As soon as we had made this decision, Vero started reading every government webpage and blog post she could find about the immigration process.
+When she didn't understand something, she'd pop the question in one of the Facebook groups that she'd joined and get an answer in minutes.[^1] Thank you, beauty bias.

-She'd then relay what she'd learned to me.
+She would then relay what she'd learned to me.

 ### Points